Florida urges US to import less expensive Canadian drugs

 The state has also lined up contractors who they say are poised to act swiftly if the program is approved and could fill shelves with Canadian drugs in as few as 90 days.
 DeSantis held his news conference Friday at a medicine warehouse built by LifeScience Logistics in central Florida for the importation program.

-No one immediately responded to emails sent to health officials in President Joe Biden’s administration seeking an update on the program.
+A spokesperson for the Food and Drug Administration, Kimberly DiFonzo, said the agency does not comment on pending proposals, but noted the agency had not authorized any importation programs as of late Friday afternoon.

+Still, DeSantis seems confident.
 If approved, the state said it will start with a limited number of drug classes, including maintenance medications for asthma, chronic obstructive pulmonary disease, or COPD; diabetes, HIV and AIDS, and mental illness for those who are under state care, including foster children, inmates at state prisons and certain elderly patients.

 The program would then expand to drugs for all Medicaid beneficiaries.